Stir Fry Sauce

 jars of sesame oil, soy sauce, and corn starch

-How do you make stir fry sauce from scratch?
+How do you make stir fry sauce?

 1. Add the corn starch, sesame oil, and soy sauce to a mason jar.